How We Are Funded

-In 2015/16 - the last year of the current spending review period -Historic England will receive £88.24m in grant-in-aid from the Department for Culture, Media and Sport.
+In 2019/20 Historic England will receive £87.1 million in grant-in-aid from the Department for Digital, Culture, Media and Sport.

 Our Management Agreement with Government provides the context and framework for our work and sets out our key activities for the money we receive.

 Historic England also receives a small amount of other funding, such as research grants and lottery funding, for particular projects.